Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 If you just brought your leopard gecko home, it might be that your pet is not yet used to its new home.
 It can often take several days for your pet to become comfortable in a strange environment.

 Leopard geckos that are rehoming will usually begin to eat on their own again with no intervention.
 Some will eat in a few days, while others can take weeks.
-The leopard gecko can live a long time without food, but if it lasts longer than about three weeks, we recommend taking your pet to the vet.
+The leopard gecko can live a long time without food, but if it lasts longer than about 3 weeks, we recommend taking your pet to the vet.

 4. Impacted Feces